nanobox-io/nanobox-guides-old/source/emberjs/index.html.md

 3. Up and Running

 ## Project Setup
-If you already have a project you'd like to use on nanobox simply [add a boxfile.yml](#add-a-boxfile-yml) and continue with this guide, otherwise you'll need to follow the next steps to create a new project.
+If you already have a project you'd like to use with nanobox simply [add a boxfile.yml](#add-a-boxfile-yml) and continue with this guide, otherwise you'll need to follow the next steps to create a new project.

 #### Create a project
 Decide where you want your project to live and create a folder there